thsra001/nook-clone/README.md

+## nook desktop but linux and bevy, yuh
 nook desktop is nice, but tray icons don't work. solution make a #bevy clone with proppa linux support and stuff :P

-#credits
+# credits
-i used the inter font and nerd font symbols credits to the OGs at https://github.com/mn6/nook-desktop
+i used the inter font and nerd font symbols credits to the OG at https://github.com/mn6/nook-desktop and rip the OG 2022-2025